Glee-UK/virtualcampfire/README.md

 # Song  Ingestion Process

-1. Look at ingestion Sheet to find when and where recorded
+1. Ideally you know when and where recorded
-2. Download from email in correct name format (regarless of mp3/mp4)
+2. Download from email/whatsapp using the naming convention (regardless of mp3/mp4)
 3. If mp4 convert to mp3 at https://www.freeconvert.com/mp3-to-mp4/
 4. Copy lyrics/Example.html to lyrics/<Song Title>.html
 5. Update lyrics/<Song Title>.html with the lyrics from the PDF of the 2017 songbook